WilvdMerwe/RouletteApi/README.md

 - StraightUp (Exact number)

 ## Design and Implementation
 A good place to start with any WebApi is user CRUD.
-I started with a User entity to scaffold out the layers of a simple monolith architecture, namely - Controllers->Services->EF DbContext->sqliteDb.
+I started with a User entity to scaffold out the layers of a simple monolith architecture, namely - **Controllers->Services->Repositories->EF DbContext->sqliteDb**.
 Furthermore, FluentValidation was implemented on the requests at the beginning of the scope of the ServiceLayer methods.
 Naturally, a Models namespace was added including:
 - *Entities* - POCO classes that will map via code-first approach through EntityFramework to the sqlite database file.
 - *DTOs* - Data Transfer Objects